Merle A. “Butch” Mehrtens | Obituary

 He was preceded in death by his parents and sister Alvina Faust.

-Funeral services will be at 10 a.m.
+Funeral services were at 10 a.m.
 Aug.
 14, at the church, Pastor R.J.
 Morgan officiating.

-As an expression of sympathy the family prefers memorial contributions to St. John’s Cemetery in Fults.
+As an expression of sympathy the family prefers memorial contributions to St. John’s Cemetery, Fults.